 - Trouble with thinking and concentration

-Post-market studies have revealed several more serious side effects associated with using Topamax and other drugs containing topiramate.
-In response to this developing evidence, the FDA has issued a series of mandates for these drugs.
-While Topamax and other topiramate drugs had a pregnancy category of C, they were downgraded to D. This is because evidence arose of the drugs causing oral birth defects such as cleft palate.
+Post-market studies show several more serious side effects for Topamax and other drugs with topiramate.
+In response to this new evidence, the FDA has is sharing further information about them.
+While Topamax and other topiramate drugs had a pregnancy category of C, they were downgraded to D. Since the drug may cause cleft palate or other birth defects, the FDA is still monitoring Topamax.

 FDA warnings for topiramate warn users of the risk of: